dbakeer/dbakeer.github.io/project1/README.md

 ##The Wireframe

 ###Before beginning the actual coding of the project, I wrote down the entire wireframe and plan of attack for the project.
-I purposefully designed a very simplified HTML/CSS design and intended it to be clean and minimalist.
+I purposefully designed a very simplified HTML/CSS design and intended it to be clean and minimalist considering that as a rookie developer with an arts background, I tend to focus on design over function and often have difficulty linking complex HTML/CSS to clean, functioning Javascript.
+Images of my notes are attached to this git.

+##The Process

+###After building a very basic HTML/CSS setup, leaving room for options for the Advanced buttons and features, I began the Javascript.
+I initially anticipated building